hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Alltoallv.3.rst

 MPI_Alltoallv
 ~~~~~~~~~~~~~

-:ref:`MPI_Alltoallv`, :ref:`MPI_Ialltoallv` - All processes send different amount
+:ref:`MPI_Alltoallv`, :ref:`MPI_Ialltoallv`, :ref:`MPI_Alltoallv_init` - All processes
-of data to, and receive different amount of data from, all processes
+send different amount of data to, and receive different amount of data
+from, all processes

 SYNTAX
 ======